Cat First-Aid Kit 2025: What to Pack & When to Use

 1) What to Include (Checklist)

-Gauze rolls & non-stick padsControl bleeding; protect superficial woundsCuts, torn nail quicks, small scrapesFirm wrap, not tight; check toe warmth
+Gauze rolls & non-stick padsControl bleeding; cover superficial woundsCuts, torn nail quicks, small scrapesFirm wrap, not tight; check toe warmth

 Styptic powder/pencilStops nail quick bleeding fastAfter over-trim or torn nailPress 10–20 s; avoid deep wounds